 Donor-advised funds are an increasingly popular way to give to charity.
 In 2017, contributions to them reached a record $29 billion, according to the 2018 Donor-Advised Fund report from the National Philanthropic Trust, an independent public charity that offers its own donor-advised funds and also provides data on donor-advised fund asset flows industrywide.

 One of the big things propelling the growth of donor-advised funds is how easy and convenient they are to use.
-Many of the larger ones, such as Fidelity Charitable, Schwab Charitable, and Vanguard Charitable (each of which we've profiled in recent weeks), have user-friendly web solutions that make donating and granting easy.
+Many of the larger ones, such as Fidelity Charitable, Schwab Charitable, and Vanguard Charitable (each of which we've profiled), have user-friendly web solutions that make donating and granting easy.
 Donor-advised funds make things easy from a recordkeeping perspective, too, because even if you donate to multiple charities in a calendar year, the fund consolidates the receipts you would file with the IRS into one statement and one deduction amount.